Fairmount College of Liberal Arts and Sciences

 XIII.
 Non Liberal Arts and Sciences Courses

-Students may count only 24 credit hours of non liberal arts and sciences courses toward either the BA or BS degree.
-Thirty (30) credit hours of non liberal arts and sciences courses may count toward the BGS degree.
+Students may count only 20 credit hours of non liberal arts and sciences courses toward either the BA or BS degree.
+Twenty-six (26) credit hours of non liberal arts and sciences courses may count toward the BGS degree.
 Any non liberal arts and sciences courses required by a major within Fairmount College will apply to LAS hours required for the degree.

 Communication Sciences and Disorders